mrobinson/abandonedwig.info/jekyll/_posts/2020-07-03-css-painting-order.md

 Thankfully, we made a stupidly big cup of coffee since all the good information is apparently stuffed in the appendices.
-Appendix E gives us a peak at the algorithm that browsers use to determine the painting order of content on the page, including what sorts of properties that affect this painting order.
+Appendix E gives us a peak at the algorithm that browsers use to determine the painting order of content on the page, including what sorts of properties affect this painting order.
 It turns out that our early guesses were mostly correct, things generally stack according to the order in the DOM and active z-indices.
 Sometimes though, certain CSS properties applied to elements trigger the creation of a stacking